 Despite many challenges and difficulties, some newsrooms managed to take their events online.
 It was surely a giant effort, but it will pay off because everything points to the fact that virtual events are going to be part of our lives even when things return to normal.

 Virtual events are here to stay and now it’s the right time to start exploring the many possibilities that they offer.
 There is still a lot to be done.
-Publishers just need some courage and a lot of creativity.
+The publishing industry just needs some courage and a lot of creativity.